ther3zz/carrier-config-tool/readme.md

 -   **Master Key**: The Master Key is the primary secret for data access.
 It is required in the browser session for manual management and as an environment variable for the automated API.
 -   **API Key Protection**: The FastAPI is protected from unauthorized access via a mandatory API key.
 -   **IP Whitelisting**: An additional layer of security can be enabled to restrict API access to known IP addresses.
+-   Note: AVOID EXPOSING THE FLASKUI INSTANCE TO THE INTERNET.

 ## Logging